New South Wales coronavirus update

 No, unless they have a medical exemption.
 We will ask donors who refuse to wear a mask to postpone their appointment until the public health advice is updated.
 We are closely guided by Federal and State/Territory public health guidelines which we carefully monitor.

 Will you refuse entry to a donor centre for someone who refuses to wear a mask?

 Yes, if they do not have a medical exemption, because the requirement to wear masks is for the safety of both our donors and our staff and is currently recommended by the government.
 Donors need a valid reason but written proof is not required.

 Do Albury donors need to continue to wear masks?

-Yes, this is because face masks are currently required in indoor areas in both NSW and Victoria.
-We strongly encourage donors to wear surgical masks if possible, as cloth masks can vary more in effectiveness.
+Yes, this is because face masks are currently required in donor centres in both NSW and Victoria.
+We strongly encourage donors to wear a medical mask such as a surgical mask if possible, as cloth masks can vary more in effectiveness.